maxsauers13/STFW/Nan_log.md

 ## 3/7/2022
 - a dialogue box will appear above the character when examining an item and disappear a few seconds later

+## 3/10/2022
+- start working on inventory system